Skip to content

 Nodes

-A node is the unit of work in a pipeline.
-Each node has an ID, a type, typed input ports, and typed output ports.
+A node is a unit of work with typed inputs and outputs.
+Each node has an ID, a type, zero or more input ports, and one or more output ports.
 The type determines what the node does and which config fields it accepts.

 score-leads: # node ID (human-readable slug)